 In this course students gain knowledge and skills in economies and private enterprise systems, the impact of global business, the marketing of goods and services, advertising, and product pricing.
 Students analyze the sales process and financial management principles.
 The course allows students to reinforce, apply, and transfer academic knowledge and skills to a variety of interesting and relevant activities, problems and settings in business, marketing, and finance.
-Prerequisites: None

 Business Management (BUSMGT)

-Course #: 08830 Credits: 1
+Business Management is designed to familiarize students with the concepts related to business management as well as the functions of management, including planning, organizing, staffing, leading, and controlling.
+Students will also demonstrate interpersonal and project-management skills.
+This course cannot be entered at mid-term.

-PEIMS #: 13012100 Grades: 10-12
+Statistics and Business Decision Making (STATSBDM)

-Business Management is designed to familiari the concepts related to business management functions of management, including planning staffing, leading, and controlling.
-Students will interpersonal and project-management skills. cannot be entered at mid-term.
-Prerequisites: None nt as well as the g, organizing, I also demonstrate
+This course in an introduction to statistics and the application of statistics to business decision making.
+Students will use statistics to make business decisions and will determine appropriateness of methods used to collect data to ensure conclusions are valid.

-Statistics and Business Decision Maki (STATSBDM) ng Course #: 08840 Credits: 1 PEIMS #: 13016900 Grades: 11-12 This course in an introduction to statistics and statistics to business decision making.
-Students to make business decisions and will determine of methods used to collect data to ensure co s will use statistics appropriateness valid.
 Prerequisites: Algebra II

-Career Preparation I Extended (EXCAREE1) Course #: 08958 Credits: 3 PEIMS #: 12701305 Grades: 11-12 This course provides opportunities for students learning experience that combines classroom paid business and industry employment experiences and prepares students with a variety of skills for a fast-changing workplace.
+This course provides opportunities for students to participate in a learning experience that combines classroom instruction with paid business and industry employment experiences and prepares students with a variety of skills for a fast-changing workplace.
 Career Preparation includes employability skills, job interview techniques, communication skills, financial and budget activities, human relations, as well as job-specific skills related to a student's training station.
-Prerequisites: None